rohankumara/verbose-octo-doodle/README.md

 ## Actions
-it's an opperation which can be performed by the bot
+it's an opperation which can be performed by the bot utter can make response but make API response we hve to make cousom actions

 ## Stories
 these are a sample interaction between the user and bot, defined in terms of intents captured